Hill Fort Kesroli: History

 Through the centuries, the seven-turreted fort has changed hands many times.
-It has been conquered by the Mughals and the Jats and it then finally came into the hands of the Rajputs in 1775, at the time the princely state of Alwar was founded.
+It then finally came back into the hands of the Rajputs in 1775, at the time the princely state of Alwar was founded.
 The fort knew a golden period under Ranawat Thakur Bhawani Singh (1882–1934).

-In 2004, the fort was leased to heritage company Neemrana Hotels by Wing Cdr.
+Under co‑owners Aman Nath and Francis Wacziarg, a meticulous restoration initiated in 1995 and culminating in 1998 continued into the 2000s, balancing conservation of 14th‑century masonry, turrets, ramparts and arched verandahs with the integration of modern hospitality infrastructure In 2004, the fort was leased to heritage company Neemrana Hotels by Wing Cdr.
 Mangal Singh.
 Subsequently, it was restored by co-owners of the group and restorers, Aman Nath and Francis Wacziarg.

-Description
+Architecture

-The Hill Fort of Kesroli is a 31-room hotel.
+Hill Fort Kesroli is a 14th‑century Rajput stronghold perched on dark Hornstone Breccia, its seven turrets and ramparts rising 50–65 m above the surrounding farmland.
+The restoration preserved its coursed sandstone ramparts, arched verandahs and lofty arched gateways, while the interiors were fitted with appropriate colonial and indigenous furnishings without over‑sanitizing original patinas and mortar joints.
+Currently, the Hill Fort of Kesroli is a 31-room hotel.